Write Your Final Year Project And Score an "A" Call🤙🏾 08145800861

 2. Applying the Weighted Average

 To find the final aggregate, the JAMB score and the O'Level points are mathematically fused.
-The standard formula used by analysts is:
+The standard formula used by the portal is:

 Practical Case Study: The "Engineering Aspirant"